 Double vision, or diplopia, occurs when a person sees two images instead of one.
-Performing certain eye exercises may be able to reduce double vision in some cases.
+Performing certain eye exercises may help to reduce double vision in some cases.

 When a person has double vision, the images they see may overlap, be separate, appear tilted, or be a combination of the three.
 Double vision is binocular if it affects both eyes or monocular if it affects one eye.

-Keep reading for details on four exercises to try for reducing double vision, as well as some information on the causes and when to contact a doctor.
+Below are four exercises to try for reducing double vision and information on potential causes and when to contact a doctor.

 Close up of a person doing eye exercises for double vision.Share on Pinterest